rand0mdevel0per/Sintelli-BaseCode-v1/README.md

 2. **MODE_RESIDUAL**: Residual compression transmission
 3. **MODE_CONV_ONLY**: Convolution feature transmission only

 Messages are routed greedily in 3D space based on destination coordinates.
+Enqueueing and delivery are asynchronous and designed to work with the multi-stream scheduling described above.

 ### 2. Device Queue (deviceQueue.cpp)